hw-woo/methods/README.md

-This page contains codes or files of methodologies.
+This page contains codes or files related to methodologies.